Milton Horn’s History of Medicine Marble

-Located in the entrance of the Health Sciences Center Library on the Medical Campus at WVU, these unique marble pylons have served as a symbol of the history of medicine, as well as a symbol of what WVU Medicine has brought to this area.
+Located in the entrance of the Health Sciences Center Library on the Medical Campus at WVU, these 1956 marble sculptures have served as a symbol of the history of medicine, as well as a symbol of what WVU Medicine has brought to this area.

-With the development of WVU's Evansdale and Medical campuses in the 1950s, the University expanded like never before.
+With the development of WVU's Evansdale and Medical campuses in the 1950s, the University expanded in an unprecedented fashion.
 Campus buildings were constructed in modern architectural styles to reflect WVU's entrance into the prosperous postwar era.
 It was in this time that Milton Horn was commissioned to create a work of art to commemorate the new School of Medicine.
 He designed four towering pylons with bas-relief images of medical pioneers throughout history.
 These figures include:

 - Hippocrates, the original patient advocate and one of the most prominent figures in medical history.